Diffuse large B-cell lymphoma: Prognostic indicators based on clinical presentation

 The International Prognostic Index and more recently, the Index's age-adjusted variant use age >60 years, elevated serum lactate dehydrogenase levels, low performance status, and involvement in more than one extranodal site as contributors to a poor prognosis in patients with DLBCL, NOS.
 In addition, disease that initially involves the testes, breast, or uterus has a relatively high rate of spreading to the central nervous system while disease initially involving the kidneys, adrenal glands, ovaries, or bone marrow has a high rate of spreading to other organs, including the central nervous system.
 All of these cases as well as cases initially involving the central nervous system have relatively poor to very poor prognoses.
 Cases initially involving the stomach, thyroid, or a single bone site have relatively good prognoses.

 Pathophysiology

-Most cases of DLBCL, NOS appear to result at least in part from the step-wise development of gene changes such as mutations, altered expressions, amplifications (i.e. increases in the number of copies of specific genes), and tranlocations from normal sites to other chromosomal sites.
+Most cases of DLBCL, NOS appear to result at least in part from the step-wise development of gene changes such as mutations, altered expressions, amplifications (i.e. increases in the number of copies of specific genes), and translocations from normal sites to other chromosomal sites.
 These changes often result in gains or loses in the production or function of the product of these genes and thereby the activity of cell signaling pathways that regulate the maturation, proliferation, survival, spread, evasion of the immune system, and other malignant behaviors of the cells in which they occur.
 While scores of genes have been reported to be altered in DLBCL, NOS many of these may not contribute to DLBCL, NOS.
 Changes in the following genes occur frequently in, and are suspected of contributing to, this disease's development and/or progression.